-2020 \$ 2019 \$
+2021 \$ 2020 \$

-Current tax expense Current year Ψ ф
+Current tax expense Current year

 Reconciliation of effective tax rate

 Profit before income tax

-Tax calculated using Singapore tax rate of 17% (2019: 17%)
+Tax calculated using Singapore tax rate of 17% (2020: 17%)

-Tax exempt income (6,488) (2,212)
+Tax exempt income (9,439) (6,488)

+Non-deductible expenses 975 7,185

-Non-deductible expenses Recognition of tax effect of previously unrecognised tax 7,185 2,883
+Recognition of tax effect of previously unrecognised tax losses (697)

-losses (697) (671)

--
+Current-year losses for which no deferred tax asset is recognised 8,464

+=

-Deferred tax assets have not been recognised in respect of the fol lowing:
+Deferred tax assets have not been recognised in respect of the follow ring:

-2020 2019
+2021 \$ 2020 \$

-The unutilised tax losses at 31 March 2020 are subject to agreement by the tax authorities and their utilisation is subject to compliance with Section 37 of the Income Tax Act, Cap.
+The unutilised tax losses at 31 March 2021 are subject to agreement by the tax authorities and their utilisation is subject to compliance with Section 37 of the Income Tax Act, Cap.
 134. The tax losses do not expire under current tax legislation.
-Deferred tax assets have not been recognised in respect of unutilised tax losses and capital allowances in accordance with the Bureau's accounting policy in note 3.13.
+Deferred tax assets have not been recognised in respect of unutilised tax losses and capital allowances in accordance with the Bureau's accounting policy in note 3.12.